UnknownLab/golang/book-1/docs/Impressions.md

 }
 ```

-Something like you're not so lazy to type "function" but after 4 characters you realize that you're little bit lazy anyway so you just type "func" :D
+Something like you're not so lazy to type "function" but after 4 characters you realize that you're a little bit lazy anyway, so you just type "func" :D

+## 3. Variable naming in book
+In chapter 4 author tell you that variable naming very important.
+In chapter 5 you see "i" variables everywhere.